German Braided Bread with Poppy Seed Recipe

 135 mins total

-This German braided bread with poppy seeds is a barely sweet, braided yeast loaf that is popular all year round.
+This German braided bread with poppy seed filling is a not overly sweet braided yeast loaf that is popular in Germany all year round.
 Its light and fluffy texture makes it an absolute favorite in our home.

 The poppy seeds in this Hefezopf give an irresistible, nutty flavor.